MABelanger/node-fe-api-node-rest-graphql/README.md

 }
 ```

-The best to reuse controller is to generate it with the model.
-Example.
+The best to reuse controller is to generate it with the model with meta programming that code generate code.
+You can overwrite the defaults generator with `overrides` Example.

 ```js
 export const generateControllers = (model, overrides = {}) => {